embrace-io/embrace-docs/docs/react-native/integration/login-embrace-dashboard.md

 ---
-title: "Login to the Embrace Dashboard"
+title: Login to the Embrace Dashboard
 description: Login to the Embrace dashboard to get started with your React Native integration
 sidebar_position: 2
-aliases:
-  - /react-native/login-embrace-dashboard/
 ---

 # Getting Started with the Embrace Dashboard